1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 It's critical that code is readable and easy to reason about.

 One of the hardest things in software development is Naming Things.

+### Fear of the Blank Page

+Everyone fears the empty screen, the lonely blinking cursor surrounded by a whole bunch of nothing.
+Starting a new project (or even a new module in an existing project) can be an unnerving experience.

+Many of use would prefer to put off making the inital commitment of starting.

+We think that there are two problems that cause this and that both have the same solution.

+One problem is that your lizard brain is trying to tell you something there's some kind of doubt lurking juste below the surface of perception.
+And that's important.

+As a developer, you've been trying things and seeing which worked and which didn't.
+You've been accumulating experience and wisdom.
+When you feel a nanning doubt, or experience some reluctance when faced with a task, it miht be that experience trying to speak to you.
+Heed it. you may not be able to put your finger on exactly what's wrong, but give it item and your doubts will probably crystallize into something you can address.

+Let your instincs contribute to your performance.

+The other problem is a little more prosaic: you might simply be afraid that you'll make a mistake.

+And that's a reasonable fear.
+We developers put a lot of ourselves into our code; we can take errors in that code as reflections on our competence.
+Perhaps there's an element of imposter syndrome too; we may think that this project is beyond us.
+We can't see our way through to the end; we'll get so far and then be forced to admit that we're lost.

+### Fighting Yourself

+Sometimes code just flies from your brain into the editor: ideas become bits with seemingly no effort.

+Orther days, coding feels like walking uphill in mud.
+Taking each step requires tremendous effort, and every three steps you slide back two.

+But, being a professional, you soldier on, taking step after muddy step: you have a job to do.
+Unfortunaly, that's probaly the exact opposite of what you should do.

+Your code is trying to tell you something.
+It's saying that this is harder that it should be.
+Maybe the structure or design is wrong, maybe you're solving the wrong problem, or maybe you're just creating an ant farm's worth of bugs.
+Whatever the reason, your lizard brain is sensing feedback from the code, and it's desperately trying to get you to listen.